eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 Enrolled ETHZ students will have to hand in on [Moodle]($(course_info["moodle_url"])) and [GitHub](https://github.com):

 1. Nine weekly assignments during the course constitute 35% of the final grade.
 The lowest grade will be dropped.
-2. A project developed during the course constitutes 65% of the final grade
+2. A project developed during the course constitutes 65% of the final grade.

-**Project submission includes code in a Github repository and an automatically generated documentation**.
+**Project submission includes code in a GitHub repository and automatically generated documentation**.

+## The use of large language models (LLMs)

+- LLMs can be very helpful, but using them during class or to write your final project can prevent you from developing the skills the course is designed to teach.
+- We cannot stop you from using LLMs, but we strongly discourage ["vibe coding"](https://en.wikipedia.org/wiki/Vibe_coding).
+You are fully responsible for your code and results.
+- Your final project repository **must** include a section in the README stating which AI tools were used, for which tasks, and how they contributed to the project.